 Lewd Acts in Public – California Penal Code 647(a) PC

-Facing charges of soliciting or engaging in lewd acts in a public place?
+Facing charges of soliciting or engaging in lewd acts in public?

-California Penal Code section 647(a) prohibits a person from soliciting or engaging in lewd acts in a public place or place within public view.
+California Penal Code section 647(a) prohibits a person from soliciting or engaging in lewd acts in public or in a place within public view.
 A conviction of this crime carries with it the possibility of jail time, as well as negatively impacting your reputation and your employment.
 As such, it is important that you hire an experienced criminal defense attorney at Wallin & Klarich to represent you when facing charges of soliciting or engaging in a lewd act in a public place.